 The first year of residence is probationary for all students at Yale School of Drama.
 The faculty shall evaluate each student’s progress during the first year, and a student who fails to meet all the requirements of the program and to progress appropriately in the criteria noted above may be dismissed at any time despite having achieved passing grades in all course work.

-At the end of each student’s first year, the faculty may determine that a student has failed to advance appropriately in the criteria noted above, and may extend the student’s probation into his or her second year.
+At the end of each student’s first year, the faculty may determine that a student has failed to advance appropriately in the criteria noted above, and may extend the student’s probation into the second year.
 See section on Notice of Probation and Grounds for Dismissal below.

 Students in the second year and third year continue to be evaluated on the criteria noted above.
-A student’s failure to advance appropriately in the evaluation of the faculty may result in his or her being placed on probation or, in serious cases, dismissed, during the second or third year.
+A student’s failure to advance appropriately in the evaluation of the faculty may result in the student being placed on probation or, in serious cases, dismissed, during the second or third year.
 See section on Notice of Probation and Grounds for Dismissal below.

 Serious breaches of Yale School of Drama or Yale University policy, including failure to meet class requirements or departmental or required work-study assignments (such as persistent absence from classes without excuse, repeated failure to meet and make up class assignments, unprofessional behavior in production, and the like), may lead to immediate dismissal of a student who is not currently on probation.